Skip to content

 Error Response codes

-Until that you can consider 400 and 422 as being the same; something in the payload is invalid or missing.
+Until then, you can consider 400 and 422 as being the same: something in the payload is invalid or missing.

 ContextResponse codeResponse code nameExplanationExample

-Query String400Bad RequestYour query strings contains unknown fields or contains invalid or missing datasport_type is a enum and you sent a unknown value
+Query String400Bad RequestYour query string contains unknown fields or contains invalid or missing datasport_type is an enum and you sent an unknown value

-Query String422Unprocessable EntityYour query strings contains fields which aren ot allowedfoo=bar is sent but not accepted
+Query String422Unprocessable EntityYour query string contains fields which are not allowedfoo=bar is sent but not accepted

 Payload400Bad RequestYour payload contains invalid or missing dataticket_id is required but not sent